annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 The plot seems to show at first glance a positive increasing linear trend.
 However, we also note that there are large clusters and a lot of noise, possibly making this a difficult dataset to model.

 ## Prediction Modeling
-Prediction Modeling in Machine Learning Requires one to split the data into a training set and testing set.
-The parameters chosen are largely dependent on the problem at hand and the data set itself.s
+Prediction Modeling in Machine Learning requires one to split the data into a training set and testing set.
+The parameters chosen are largely dependent on the problem at hand and the data set itself.
+There are many types of prediction models we can apply to data, some being more accurate than others.
+One way to measure a model's accuracy is through the MAE or Mean Absolute Error.
+This error metric is essentially the sum of all absolute errors in the model's predictions.
+Absolute Errors take the absolute value of the difference between an actual value and the predicted value.
+On a plot, we can measure the MAE as the average vertical distance between each point and the predicted line.

+INSERT PICTURE MAE

 ##Linear Regression Predictive Analysis